openstack/python-openstackclient/doc/source/command-objects/volume.rst

     (repeat option to set multiple image properties)

-    Image properties are copied along with the image when creating a volume using :option:`--image`.
+    Image properties are copied along with the image when creating a volume using ``--image``.
 Note that these properties are immutable on the image itself, this option updates the copy attached to this volume.

     *Volume version 2 only*